jssql1234/docs-sqlacc/docs/integration/pos/membership.md

     ![26](../../../static/img/integration/pos/membership/access-right-generate-voucher1.png)

-### Set default all members / selected member has a percentage discount on bill?
+### Set default all members/selected member has a percentage discount on bill

 1. In SQL Account, go to stock > maintain stock price tag > create the price tag